richard-giraud/sfp/packages/sfp-cli/README.md

 Docker images for sfp are available at [GitHub Container Registry](https://github.com/flxbl-io/sfp/pkgs/container/sfp).

-We recommend using the sfp docker image to avoid breakages in your CI/CD pipelines due to updates in sfp or any of its dependencies such as the SFDX CLI.
+We recommend using the sfp docker image to avoid breakages in your CI/CD pipelines due to updates in sfp

 #### Build Instructions
 To build sfp execute the following on the terminal: